isomerpages/moe-anglicanhigh/_useful-links/School Canteen Advertisement.md

 * Nearest MRT: Tanah Merah MRT (EW4 line) – 15 minutes walking distance
 * Bus number: 2, 9, 12, 14, 24, 25, 31, 35, 38, 45, 46, 47, 48, 222 and 506 - 15 minutes walking distance

-**Interest applicants must meet the following criteria:**
-* Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.
-* Able to provide good service and quality food with prices determined in consultation with the school.
-* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see [link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
-* Able to maintain high standard of food safety and personal hygiene.
-* Healthy and fit to operate the stall.

-**Applicants should preferably fulfil the following criteria:**
-* Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.
-* Possess catering experience or experience operating in a school environment.
-* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).

-*Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*